Written By: Chloe Wilson, BSc(Hons) Physiotherapy

 Tightness in the ITB can also irritate the hip and knee bursa, small fluid filled sacs that provide cushioning between the Iliotibial Band and the bones underneath, causing inflammation and pain.

-ITB tightness can also contribute to a number of different knee problems so iliotibial band stretches is often an important part of rehab, particularly for runners.
+ITB tightness can contribute to a number of different knee problems so iliotibial band stretches are often an important part of rehab, particularly for runners.

 Stretching the ITB is slightly different from stretching other muscles, as the ITB is a thick, fibrous band rather than an elastic muscle.

-Here you will find six different Iliotibial band stretches to choose from but you only need to do one or two – choose the iliotibial band stretches that work best for you.
+Here you will find six different iliotibial band stretches to choose from but you only need to do one or two – choose the ones that work best for you.
 To be most effective, hold each stretch for 30 seconds and repeat 3 times.

 Standing iliotibial band stretches can be done almost anywhere making them particularly useful and a great place to start.

-Intro: This is my favourite of all the iliotibial band stretches
+This is my favourite of all the iliotibial band stretches.
+It's really easy to do and is very effective.

 Progression: Place your hands on your head whilst doing this to increase the stretch

-Some people prefer to do iliotibial band stretches lying down as they feel more stable.
+Some people prefer to do iliotibial band stretches lying down as they feel more stable, so here are three to choose from.

 Progression: You can increase the intensity of iliobtibial band stretches by using a foam roller.
 Lie as shown with the roller underneath the area of pain (at a right angle to your body) and as you hold this stretch, gently roll backwards and forwards on the roller.

-Progression: Increase the it band stretch by turning your foot inwards as you do the exercise
+Progression: Increase this iliotibial band stretch by turning your foot inwards as you do the exercise

 make a big difference.
 They may be able to help you stretch your ITB